OrbTop

 Use cases

-• ML model training -- fraud detection, transaction categorization, anomaly detection
+• ML model training -- fraud detection, transaction categorization, anomaly detection, and credit scoring models all need labeled synthetic financial data to train without privacy risk

-• Fintech testing -- payment processing pipelines, accounting software, budgeting apps
+• Fintech QA -- payment processing pipelines, accounting software, and budgeting apps need realistic transactions for integration tests

-• Data pipeline development -- ETL workflows, data warehouse testing, API mocking
+• Data pipeline development -- ETL workflows, data warehouse testing, and API mocking all benefit from a reproducible synthetic financial data fixture

-• Demo data -- realistic financial dashboards and reports
+• Demo data -- realistic financial dashboards and investor reports that can be shared publicly

 Reproducibility